micnap/android-baking/README.md

 This Android app fulfills the requirements for the fourth project of the Udacity's Android Developer Nanodegree.

 # Overview:
-It retrieves a list of recipes from a [json file on the internet](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/59121517_baking/baking.json) and displays them in cardview.
+It retrieves a list of recipes from a [JSON file on the internet](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/59121517_baking/baking.json) and displays them in cardview.
 <br><br><img src="https://github.com/micnap/android-project3/blob/master/repoimages/phone-recipe-list.png" width="250px"><br><br>

 Clicking on a recipe card takes the user to a detail view of the recipe which includes a list of ingredients and a recipe directions.